mirage/irmin.org/data/tutorial/07_graphql.md

 }
 ```

-will set `a/b/c` to `"123"` and `d/e/f` to "456", and if there are any other
+This will set `a/b/c` to `"123"` and `d/e/f` to "456", and if there are any other
-keys they will be removed.
+keys, they will be removed.
 To keep the existing values, `update_tree` should be
 used:

 ```graphql